Weight gain tips for horses who need to pack on the pounds

 Some horses are harder to keep weight on than others.
 If your horse falls into this category, there are several things you can do to remedy the situation.
 To begin with, establish a baseline for your horse.
 Evaluate the current feed and exercise program and understand what is within your ability to control.
 Identify the root causes and work to balance the horse’s diet with their exercise.

-Horses lose weight when calories burned exceeds calories consumed.
+Horses lose weight when they burn more calories than they consume.
 After ruling out any medical issues, evaluate the diet.
 The horse may need additional forage, such as hay, a change in grain, or a supplement designed to facilitate weight gain.

 Just like people, some horses have faster metabolisms than others.
 In the equine industry, we have two terms to define either end of the spectrum—the “easy keeper” and the “hard keeper.”